The L-Homology Fundamental Class for IP-Spaces and the Stratified Novikov Conjecture: The -theory fundamental class

 (ii) Let $[X]_{\mathbb{L}}$ be the image of $[X]_\ip$ under the composite

 where the last map is the isomorphism \eqref{e10}. \end{definition}

-It remains to prove parts (i), (ii) and (iii) of Theorem \ref{t3}.
+It remains to prove parts (i) and (ii) of Theorem \ref{t3}.
 For part (i) it suffices to show that if $f:X\to X'$ is an oriented PL homeomorphism then $f_*([X]_\ip)=[X']_\ip$, and this in turn follows from the fact that the map

 which is the identity on $X'$ and takes $(t,x)$ to $f(x)$, is a bordism between $f$ and the identity map of $X'$.